Take Steps to Prevent Skin Cancer

 - changes appearance over time, growing bigger or shrinking, or shifting in shape or color.

-There are good treatments
+There are good treatments available.

 Most skin cancers are treated with surgery to completely remove the cancer cells.
 “We also have a special form of surgery, called Mohs micrographic surgery, which we often use on the face,” Dr. Nichols says.
 The Mohs technique lets the doctor remove less tissue than a regular excision, to minimize scarring.